A CDS Option Miscellany: Index options

-On exercise of an index payer, the following payments are made: \begin{itemize} \item Option buyer receives par minus recovery on all defaulted names since the option was struck; \item Option buyer effectively exercises into an index contract, at the prevailing market spread, on the remaining notional, i.e.\ the original notional multiplied by the proportion of names that are still undefaulted (this is usually cash-settled though); \item Option buyer pays a cash amount equal to the strike spread minus the index coupon, multiplied by a PV01 defined by convention as $\DVOI_{t_E}(s_K;t_E,T)$, that is, the RPV01 assuming a flat curve at the \emph{strike} spread (not the prevailing market spread, which would be undefined in the armageddon event), on the \emph{full} notional. \end{itemize} Symbolically, we have that the value of an index payer is
+On exercise of an index payer, the following payments are made: \begin{itemize} \item Option buyer receives par minus recovery on all defaulted names since the option was struck; \item Option buyer exercises into an index contract, at the prevailing market spread, on the remaining notional, i.e.\ the original notional multiplied by the proportion of names that are still undefaulted; \item Option buyer pays a cash amount equal to the strike spread minus the index coupon, multiplied by a PV01 defined by convention as $\ISDARPV_{t_E}(s_K;t_E,T)$, that is, the RPV01 assuming a flat curve at the \emph{strike} spread\footnote{Not the prevailing market spread: in passing we note that that would be undefined in the Armageddon event.}, on the \emph{full} notional. \end{itemize} It is also possible to exercise into the version of the index that was extant when the option was struck, and pay the difference from exercising the defaulted names: that gives the same result, as it must.
+Symbolically, we have that the value of an index payer is

+Here $\ISDARPV_t(s;T_1,T_2)$ is the `flat-hazard-rate' PV01 calculation alluded to above.
+It is simply a formal calculation to get from a spread to an upfront for use in settlement, and does not, for example, depend on the number of defaults in the index (though it does depend on an assumed recovery rate which is fixed by market convention), and nor is it a tradable asset as such.
+It is worth noting that the quantity